rajatkale7/Cypress-1/readme.md

-npx cypress run --spec 'cypress/e2e/**/*.cy.js' --> is the command to run all the tests in headless mode
+npx cypress run --spec 'cypress/e2e/**/*.cy.js' --> is the command to run all the tests in head-less mode